dearopen/django-easy-scraper/README.md

 ```

-Switch class is giving you facilities to route your scraping class automacally based whatever site link pass to it's method.
+Switch class is giving you facilities to route your scraping class automacally based whatever site link pass to it's `get_data` method.

+`get_data` method's `raise_exception` is it handle if you want to raise excepiton when your expected fields not found

 ### Got an issue ?